 And what about when things (inevitably) go wrong?
 Know the moment a growing bug pile overtakes current velocity.
 Demonstrate which team members are critical to progress before they’re poached by another project.

-Let’s create a killer dashboard!
+Let’s create a killer dashboard in JIRA!
 Keep an eye on progress and identify bottlenecks ahead of time:

 Simple.
 Go to Dashboard, select ‘Create Dashboard’.
 Name it whatever you like!

 Step 1: add these five gadgets

 Start with the bare necessities: overall progress, work split by person or sub-section, and high-risk issues front and center.
 Add:

 - Created vs Resolved Chart

 - Issue Statistics: add this one twice

 Once you’ve added all five, close the dialog.

 Step 2: view progress at-a-glance